The Bankrate promise

 4. Apply for last-minute scholarships

-Scholarships are offered year-round by private organizations, so it’s always worth searching for last-minute options.
+Private organizations offer scholarships year-round, so it’s always worth searching for last-minute options.
 If you’re in high school, ask a guidance counselor what is available in your area.
 Local scholarships may not show up on national search engines.

 You can search thousands of scholarships by date, category, grade level and award amount through a scholarship search engine.
 Stay organized with a spreadsheet as you apply, recording each due date, award amount and application status.